ETchaleu/Lockcell/README.md

 Next updates incoming :
-- Redoundancy disappearing in Task
+- Implmentation of solution for distinguishing failing subsets